 - Tend to be at our best consistently which helps us do our best work.

 I remember one particular conversation with a colleague of mine, where I shared that I had started taking time out from my schedule to get away, reflect on my previous quarter and allow myself to get re-energised by doing nothing.

 His response, “It sounds like paradise” was a little surprising at first, but as I thought about it more, it highlighted the fact that so many people are stressed, overworked and overwhelmed.
 The desire to have a simpler life is appealing to most of us.

-Here are 10 things we do to simplify our lives so that we can create more free time to keep ourselves at our best consistently.
+Here are ten things we can do to simplify our lives so that we can create more free time to keep ourselves at our best consistently.

 - Reduce your device addiction.
 Spending less time on our devices will make our lives better because we will have more face-to-face interactions plus we will also give ourselves a break from technology.
 That will help make us be more active plus we will be putting less strain on our eyes, which can help us get better quality sleep at night.